lydiaart/Emergency-Center/README.md

 Report issues: https://github.com/flowingcityloy/Emergency-Center/issues

 ## Technologies
-This app is uses Express.js to store a MySQL database of posts, users and comments.
+This app uses Express.js to store a MySQL database of posts, users and comments.
 We use Heroku as our runtime environment for our server.

 ### Design
 Semantic UI framework